gopro/labs/docs/control/notes/README.md

 - Added hS5 < 5 sec hindsight and hS10 < 10 second hindsight. (both extra-experimental.)
 - Added shortcut cut options oSAx, oSBx, oSCx, oSDx
 - Added WIDE (flat color wider gamut, like wN with white balance controls), 2020 (color primaries), MTRX (color matrix) extensions.
-- Added WBLK or wL white balance lock immediately upon capture, allowing auto white balance in dive footage, where good white balance can be tricky.
 - Added new condition commands.
 Previous only >HH:MMcommand or <HH:MMcommand, meaning if(current_time>HH:MM) or if(current_time<HH:MM) respectivily.
 Now >x and/or <x can be used to test camera states, where 'x' is the camera state to test:
   * a accelerationValue - >a100     if(acceleration > V) Cmd1  e.g. >a100"accleration\n>100mg" numbers are in milli-gs (1000 is 1 unit of gravity.)
   * b battery level test